AndreaGiorgi/InfoVis-Projects/Project 1/README.md

 How to use
 ------------

-First of all is necessery to install ```http-server```, in order to do that it is necessary to install NodeJS for npm support.
+First of all is necessary to install ```http-server```, in order to do that it is necessary to install NodeJS for npm support.
 After NodeJS is installed start a terminal session and using the command ```npm install http-server``` the needed plugin will be installed and activated for use.

-Browse to the directory of the project, the one containing ```index.html``` file, from there open a terminal/powershell instance and start the local server using the command ```http-server.
+Browse to the directory of the project, the one containing ```index.html``` file, from there open a terminal/powershell instance and start the local server using the command ```http-server```.
 Now using a browser like Mozilla Firefox go to ```localhost:8080``` and the project will show up.

 Maintainers
 ------------